92username/polkafetch/README.md

 ```bash
 polkafetch
 ```

+### 5. Features
+  - System Information: Displays detailed information about your system, including the user, Linux distribution, uptime, CPU, GPU, and memory.
+  - Polkadot (DOT) Data: Fetches real-time Polkadot (DOT) cryptocurrency information such as current price and variations over 1 hour, 24 hours, 7 days, 30 days, and 1 year.
+  - Customizable Display: Provides options to easily customize the display of system and cryptocurrency data.
+  - Lightweight and Fast: Executes quickly and efficiently, making it ideal for users who want a simple yet informative system monitor.

-### 5. Output
+### 6. Output

-When you run polkafetch, you will see detailed information about your system, including the user, Linux distribution, uptime, CPU, GPU, memory, as well as information about Polkadot (DOT), such as the current price and its variations over 1 hour, 24 hours, 7 days, 30 days, and 1 year.
+When you run `polkafetch`, you will see detailed information about your system, including the user, Linux distribution, uptime, CPU, GPU, memory, as well as information about Polkadot (DOT), such as the current price and its variations over 1 hour, 24 hours, 7 days, 30 days, and 1 year.

 ---